thiagodnf/jacof/README.md

 ### Running the algorithm

-To run the algorith, you can use the ExecutionStats class defining as follows:
+To run the algorithm, you can use the ExecutionStats class defining as follows:

 ```java
 ExecutionStats es = ExecutionStats.execute(aco, problem);
 es.printStats();
 ```
-The output is:
+The output will be:

 ```sh
 2017-03-31 21:01:35 [INFO ] ==================================================